wznmickey/ve482_p1/README.md

 ### `cd` command support

-Absolute path and relative path are supported.
+Absolute path and relative path are supported. (`~` are allowed)

 If there is no args, the home path will be the default path.

 If there are more than 1 args, the command will have effects.

-Note : *`~` is not used as home path.
-Instead, it is viewed as a simple character.*
+Note : `cd -` will return to the previous directory.
+If there is no `cd` before, it will remain the directory.

 ### `pwd` command support